 Draft and finalize stipulations of settlement

-Prepare appeals to to the Office of State Review
+Prepare appeals to the Office of State Review

-Assist in the management of paralegals and administrator staff in various pre- and post-litigation tasks, including
+Assist in the management of paralegals and administrative staff in various pre- and post-litigation tasks, including:

-Guiding paralegal on securing necessary documents/information from clients, providers, etc.
+Guiding paralegals on securing necessary documents/information from clients, providers, etc.

 Interfacing with the Department of Education’s (DOE) Bureau of Nonpublic Schools Payables (BNPSP) in ensuring that all settlements are properly implemented, with necessary disbursements made to parents/schools